projectcalico/calico/docs/DigitalOcean.md

 ```
 ./install_calico
 ```
-Then, on any one of the hosts, run this command to create an IP pool with IP-in-IP and NAT enabled:
+Then, on any one of the hosts, create the IP pool Calico will use for your containers:
 ```
 ./calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing
 ```
-IP-in-IP alows Calico to route traffic between containers.
-NAT allows the containers to make outgoing connections to the internet.

 ## Create a couple of containers and check connectivity
 On one host, run: